Dynamic Programming

 The minimum number of coins with an increasing value of changes.

-min number of coins to make change for.
+OPT(v)=min number of coins to make change forv.
 (The current subproblem can be set by choosing any coin denomination.
 (Multi-way choice))

 Bellman equation